-- Interactions : When interactions are enabled on a chart, that charts acts like a filter controls.
+- Interactions : An interaction on a chart is similar to a filter control when enabled.
 Here is an example, on this dashboard, campaign table has the interactions option activated.
 So viewer can click on any row and top metrics represent metrics of this selected row.

 A chart's style properties control the overall presentation and appearance of the chart.

 Bar Chart: This section controls the overall appearance and layout of your chart. depending on the type of the bar chart, you might see different options from below.

 - Vertical: Displays the data series as vertical bars.